CONTENTS

 Unit 1 - pp. 1-33 (Intro and Colonial Foundations-1)

 How does history show us that the moral character of a society's leadership is so important to a society's rise to greatness ... and its decline if that moral character is lost?
 How is it that America itself has always been divided between two contending moral codes?
 Which moral code was Winthrop seeking to see established with the settlement of New England?
-Why did he refer to this code as a "covenant" ... and what was exactly the nature of that covenant?
+Why did he refer to this moral code as a "covenant" ... and what was exactly the nature of that covenant?
 Where do things seem to stand today with respect to America's moral code?

 Unit 2 - pp. 33-71 (Colonial Foundations - 2)

 In what ways were the Spanish, French and Dutch also involved in "Europeanizing" the Americas?
 What was the intended purpose of the Virginia settlement ... and how was its startup?
 How did Virginia tend to imitate Europe's older feudal order?
 Why did Berkeley have such a problem with Bacon and his supporters?
-What was "indenture" ... and how did this open the door to slavery in Virginia?
+What was "indenture" ... and how did this open the door to widespread slavery in Virginia?

 Unit 3 - pp. 72-105 (Maturity)